← Back to Topics

 Mistake 12: Assuming Partnership QSBS Always Qualifies

-• Meet other partnership-specific requirements
+• Additional partnership-specific requirements must be satisfied.

 Mistake 13: Ignoring Capital Interest Requirements for Rollovers